bezigeboefjes/magento2-ordercomments/README.md

 ## Uninstall
-If you installed this module through composer, then you can run `php bin/magento module:uninstall Bold_OrderComment` to automatically remove the code and drop the columns added by this extension.
+If you installed this module through composer, then you can run `php bin/magento module:uninstall BezigeBoefjes_OrderComment` to automatically remove the code and drop the columns added by this extension.

 *note:* the uninstall command seems bugged and might get stuck at `Removing code from Magento codebase:` (It worked fine for me on a 2.1.0 install but not on a 2.1.4 install).
 When this happens you should